Large values of cusp forms on GL(n)

 for some parameter $Y\geq 1$.
 The right $G$-invariant measure, when expressed in the Iwasawa $UAK$ coordinates, is given by $dg=\delta(a)^{-1}dudadk$.
 Then the volume of this collar is

-The relative volume of $\mathfrak{S}^{>Y}$ is therefore seen to decrease as $n$ gets large, and this by a cubic power of $n$.
+The relative volume of $\mathfrak{S}^{\asymp Y}$ is therefore seen to decrease as $n$ gets large, and this by a cubic power of $n$.
 In other words, the cuspidal regions of $\Gamma\backslash S_n$ become dramatically more ``pinched" as $n$ gets large.
-The narrower cusps of the higher rank spaces $\Gamma\backslash S_n$ create a bottleneck as the cusp forms to transition from the oscillatory to the decay regime.
-With so little space to do so they get exceedingly large, in a sort of automorphic Gibbs phenomenon.
+The narrower cusps of the higher rank spaces $\Gamma\backslash S_n$ create a bottleneck as the cusp forms transition from the oscillatory to the decay regime.
+With so little space to do so they get exceedingly large.

 As mentioned in the introduction, Kleinbock and Margulis proved in \cite{KM99} that almost all geodesics penetrate the cusp at logarithmic speed $1/{\rm ht}(G)$.
 There, the collar plays the role of a moving target for the geodesic flow. \end{remark}